 - NOTE: When installing an expansion card, press firmly on the card so that the whole connector seats properly in the expansion card slot. - 9.
-Rotate the slot cover lock to the closed position, ensuring that it snaps securely in place.

-- 10. Connect external cables to the installed card, if needed.
+Close the expansion card retention latch, making sure that it snaps firmly into place. - Connect external cables to the installed card, if needed.
 Connect internal cables to the system board, if needed. - 11.
 Reconfigure the computer, if necessary.
 Refer to the Computer Setup (F10) Utility Guide for instructions on using Computer Setup.